-Career in Oral and Maxillofacial Surgery: From the name Oral Surgery itself, it is understood that it deals with surgical procedures.
-Oral and maxillofacial surgery is a surgical speciality focusing on esthetic surgery of the face, facial trauma surgery, the oral cavity, head and neck, mouth, and jaws, as well as facial cosmetic surgery/facial plastic surgery, including cleft lip and cleft palate surgery.
-Maxillofacial Surgeons, also known as Oral surgeons, are hospital-trained dentists who have specialised in Oral Surgery.
+Career in Oral and Maxillofacial Surgery: From the name Oral Surgery itself, is understood that it deals with surgical procedures.
+Oral and maxillofacial surgery is a surgical speciality focusing on aesthetic surgery of the face, facial trauma surgery, the oral cavity, head and neck, mouth, and jaws, as well as facial cosmetic surgery/facial plastic surgery, including cleft lip and cleft palate surgery.
+Maxillofacial surgeons, also known as oral surgeons, are hospital-trained dentists specialized in oral surgery.

-There are some points in your life when your dentist refers you to an Oral Surgeon when you have to extract your tooth, do bone grafting, do jaw advancement surgeries, get dental implants or any other surgical procedures.
-This article lets the readers know about Oral and Maxillofacial surgery and helps them decide whether or not to choose it as a career.
+There are times in life when your dentist refer you to an oral surgeon for your tooth extraction, bone grafting, jaw advancement surgeries, get dental implants or any other surgical procedures.
+This article let the readers know about oral and maxillofacial surgery and help them decide whether or not to choose it as a career.

-To understand the distinctions between an Oral Surgeon and a Dentist, as well as delve into the responsibilities inherent in being an Oral Surgeon, keep reading the following article.
+To understand the distinctions between an oral surgeon and a dentist, as well as delve into the responsibilities of an oral surgeon, keep reading the following article.

 [Page Index]